 - Start with a barbell on the floor and add weight.
 You should be able to lift this weight for 20 reps with good form.

 - Just like with the traditional deadlift, bend down to grab the barbell with your hands about shoulder-width apart.

-- Hinge at the hips as far as you can (think about pushing your butt backward) until you feel tension in your hamstrings, while simultaneously lowering the barbell.
+- Initiate the movement by bending your knees slightly.
+Keep your chest tall as you hinge at the hips as far as you can (think about pushing your butt backward) until you feel tension in your hamstrings, while simultaneously lowering the barbell.
 You should only have a very slight bend in your knees: An alternate name for this movement is the straight-leg deadlift.

 - Use your hamstrings and glutes to "pull" yourself back to the standing position.
 You should feel very little in your lower back — the power is coming from your legs and glutes.